joshfinnie/joshfinnie.com/src/pages/blog/rusty-react-for-2021.md

 ![basic hello world React app](/assets/blog/hello-world-react.png)

-## Getting Rusty
+### Getting Rusty

 Now that we have a wonderful React app up-and-running let's jump into the Rust component of this exercise.
 First step is we'll need to create the Rust application.
-You can do that by running `cargo init --lib .` (Don't forget the period at the end of that command, it's important!)
-This will create a `Cargo.toml` and a `src/lib.rc` file.
-To get the Rust application ready to convert they code to Wasm, we'll need an important package called `wasm-bindgen` and tell our compiler that this package is special.
+We can do that by running `cargo init --lib .` (_Don't forget the period at the end of that command, it's important!_) This will create a `Cargo.toml` and a `src/lib.rc` file.
+To get the Rust application ready to convert they code to Wasm, we'll need an important package called `wasm-bindgen`.
+We'll also need to tell our compiler that this package is a `cdylib`.
 To do this, we'll need to modify our `Cargo.toml` file:

 ```toml
 [package]